Aston Martin DB7 Vantage V12 For Sale

 It

 appears that coolant had seeped into the gearbox ATF.
-The only place

-way round) and only in tiny amounts when
+other way round) and only in tiny amounts when

 the